helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 This HIP will be implemented in the following two phases:

 ### Phase 1
-Immediately after passing, Tier 1 Service Providers will be allowed to deactivate indoor Wi-Fi and CBRS devices for up to 10 epochs at a time that are suspected of gaming, so long as the deactivation reason aligns with those identified within this HIP, and the reason and length of deactivation is submitted to the MOBILE Oracle.
+- Immediately after passing, Tier 1 Service Providers will be allowed to deactivate indoor Wi-Fi and CBRS devices for up to 10 epochs at a time that are suspected of gaming, so long as the deactivation reason aligns with those identified within this HIP, and the reason and length of deactivation is submitted to the MOBILE Oracle.

-Phase 1 will also allow the deactivation of outdoor Wi-Fi Access Points for up to 10 epochs at a time that are suspected of gaming until Phase 2 is implemented.
+- Phase 1 will also allow the deactivation of outdoor Wi-Fi Access Points for up to 10 epochs at a time that are suspected of gaming until Phase 2 is implemented.
+- Nova Labs will change the maximum assertion height for outdoor Wi-Fi Access Points to be 100 feet for all new assertions.

 ### Phase 2
 - A method to submit and or resubmit CPI data/images as well as outdoor Wi-Fi deployment images will be added into the Helium Builder app.
 - Nova Labs a.k.a Helium Mobile will work with the Helium Foundation to create or establish a method to burn MOBILE from the Helium Builder app (or similar app) in such a way that the CBRS radio, Wi-Fi AP serial number and or hotspot name is inscribed in the transaction message of the burn transaction in order to keep everything on-chain.
 - Nova Labs will need to change the outdoor Wi-Fi onboard flow to allow outdoor Wi-Fi APs to be onboarded on chain without submitting an initial assertion, as well as requiring an image of the deployment at each assertion.
+- Nova Labs will change the reward oracle to no longer allow any outdoor Wi-Fi Access Points with higher than 100 feet for the asserted location to earn modeled coverage PoC rewards.

 ## Success Metrics: